magicDGS/zmk-keymap-utils/docs/README.md

 | `&extend_line` | Extend current selection by one line                                    |

 > [!TIP]
-> The behaviors are implemented in such a way that using them with the shift modifier active selects/extends in the t
+> The behaviors are implemented in such a way that using them with the shift modifier active selects/extends in the oposite direction.

 ## Home-Row Mods